stackus/ftgogo/README.md

 > Services can be made to publish messages directly without having to use an outbox and CDC.
 The pattern works best, only?, with backends that provide transactional support.

 ### Other
+#### Mono-repository
 This demonstration application is a mono-repository for the Golang services.
 I chose to use as few additional frameworks as possible so you'll find there is also quite a bit of shared code in packages under `/shared-go`

 > `/shared-go` is named the way it is because I intended to build one of the services in another language.
 I didn't but left the name the way it was.

+#### Type Registration
+Commands, Events, Snapshots, and other serializable entities and value objects are registered in groups in each `/"domain"/internal/domain/register_types.go` and in the child packages of `serviceapis`.
+This type registration is a feature of [edat/core](https://github.com/stackus/edat/blob/master/core) and is not unique to this application.

+The purpose of doing this type registration is to avoid boilerplate marshalling and unmarshalling code for every struct.

 ## Changes from FTGO
 I intend for this demonstration to exist as a faithful Golang recreation of the original.
 If a difference exists either because of opinion or is necessary due of the particulars of Go, I will try my best to include them all here.